 DNV launches joint industry project on ground investigations for offshore wind turbines

-DNV is calling for industry partners to collaborate in delivering a recommended practice that provides clear guidance on the expectations for projects adopting a holistic approach to improve ground characterization for offshore wind developments.
-This initiative will be part of the ambitious joint industry project (JIP) Ground Investigation for Floating Wind (GIFT)
+DNV has launched a joint industry project to collaborate in delivering a recommended practice that provides clear guidance on the expectations for projects adopting a holistic approach to improve ground characterization for offshore wind developments.
+This initiative will be part of the ambitious join industry project (JIP) Ground Investigation for Floating Wind (GIFT).

-“It is of great importance to join the know-how as the industry begins to tackle new challenges in developing large-scale offshore floating.
+“It is of great importance to join the know-how as the industry begins to tackle new challenges in developing large-scale offshore floating wind farms.
 There is a need to optimize site soil characterization within project timelines to facilitate reliable designs, standardization, and installation of station-keeping systems.
-For this, clear guidelines, recommended practices, and minimum requirements are key to provide confidence for decision-makers and investors,” said Alejandro Borobia, JIP project sponsor at DNV.
+For this, clear guidelines, recommended practices, and minimum requirements are key to providing confidence for decision-makers and investors,” said Alejandro Borobia, JIP project sponsor at DNV.

 The new practice aims to move away from position-specific (anchor/foundation) in-situ testing by utilizing a more practical environmental class approach.
 This work will be conducted through a pragmatic approach for geophysical and geotechnical SI and state-of-the-art ground modeling, aligned with project timelines and ensuring adequate knowledge of the ground conditions to facilitate reliable anchor design, accommodate design flexibility, and de-risk installation.